Oil gains on Iraqi violence; bonds steady on safety bid

 | NEW YORK

-While the fighting in Iraq damped global equity markets, merger activity and strong U.S. economic data offset downward pressure on Wall Street, where stocks closed slightly higher.
+Fighting in Iraq damped global equity markets, although merger activity and strong U.S. economic data offset downward pressure on Wall Street, where stocks advanced slightly.

 Investor unease hit the Nikkei early in the day as Tokyo suffered its biggest fall in a month, while European shares were in the red for the third time in four days.